 Insure Early

 Getting cover while your British Shorthair is young and healthy means fewer pre-existing condition exclusions.
-HCM can develop at any age, so insuring your kitten early is worth considering to ensure heart conditions are covered.
+HCM, PKD, and diabetes can develop at various ages, making early cover especially valuable.

 2